sjmburlaza/project-orange-ui/README.md

 - `POST /api/auth/logout`

 The default mock user is an admin user with broad product, inventory, order, and user permissions.

+## Mock Payments

+`MockPaymentInterceptor` is enabled locally and in staging; card and GCash values ending in `0000` fail, `9999` stays pending, and offline methods return pending instructions.

 ## State Management